doublesecretagency/craft-googlemaps/docs/guides/delay-map-init.md

 ---
 description: It's remarkably easy to lazy load a dynamic map.
-You can optionally suppress the automated initialization, before then initializing the map manually.
+You can optionally suppress the automated initialization, before then initializing the map yourself.

 ---

 # Delaying Map Initialization